SkynetLabs/skynet-kernel/modules/template/README.md

 password does get lost, the developer needs to redeploy using a new resolver skylink for the module, and then needs to tell everyone to update their depednecies.

+## Best Practices

+One should avoid sending more than one 'response' message.
+If you are using libkmodule, this means you should take care to only make one call to either aq.reject or aq.respond.
+To minimize the chance of sending two responses, responses should only be made in functions with a the prefix 'handle'.
+If within the 'handle' function you call another function that is expected to provide a response, that function should also have the 'handle' prefix.
+This makes it easier for code reviewers (and linters) to verify that your code is not at risk of sending two responses.

+One should define a new type in Typescript for every message that gets sent or received in a module's API.
+Especially when development is rapid, documentation can fall behind.
+If everything is typed, the type system can add least add another layer of readability to the documentation, and reduce errors caused by the sender and receiver being out of sync around the latest version of a type.